 Biography

-Terence’s main research interests are human cooperation (and non-cooperation) and how cooperative behavior with humans and machines is shaped by reputation, social rewards, social punishments, recommendations, feedback, and other types of social and non-social information that humans and machines provide.
-Terence takes an interdisciplinary approach building on evolutionary, social, moral, and economic psychology employing interactive experiments, vignettes, surveys, experience sampling, and diary studies to answer questions about decision-making in the domain of cooperation, morality, and ethics.
+Terence’s main research interests are human cooperation (and non-cooperation) in (crisis) situations where self-interest and collective interests collide.
+He focuses on how cooperative behavior with humans and machines is shaped by reputation, social rewards, social punishments, recommendations, feedback, and other types of social and non-social information that humans and machines provide.
+Terence takes an interdisciplinary approach building on evolutionary, social, moral, and economic psychology employing interactive experiments, vignettes, surveys, experience sampling, and diary studies to answer questions about decision-making in the domain of cooperation, ethics, and crisis responses.

 Interests